-To maintain the performance and increase the lifetime of the power source it is mandatory to clean the product regularly.
+To maintain the performance and increase the lifetime of the power source, it is mandatory to clean it regularly.
 How often depends on:

-- the welding process
+- The welding process,

-- the arc time
+- The arc time, and

-- the working environment
+- The working environment.

 - the surrounding environment, that is grinding etc.